 The flower of our third block is one of the many in this project that is ambiguous.
 While the newly-published Herbals of the time offered more accurate depictions of plants and trees, those drawing these on canvas for embroideries were influenced by whimsy and their own skills.

 Canvas preparation only provided outlines.
-The stitcher would choose colors and the gradations of color themselves.
+The stitcher would choose colors themselves to match their own whims and desires.

 This makes guessing the name of the flower and their intentions even more difficult to tease out.

-I have to admit that I have taken some liberties with my block colors as compared to the original sampler.
+I have to admit that I, too, have taken some liberties with many of my blocks concerning color as compared to the original sampler.
 One problem...blue is my favorite color.
-True blue flowers are not as plentiful as other colors.
+True blue flowers are not as plentiful in nature.

 Since I am still making blocks and choosing colors, final block placement will have to wait.